Maintenant en lecture: Recipe for Old-Fashioned Baked Beans (Salted Beans with Bacon)

 • 1/4 cup molasses (to taste)

-• Salt (very little, because the roll is already salty) and pepper to taste
+• Salt (very little, as the roulade is already salted) and pepper to taste

-• Maple syrup (optional, add to the bowl when serving)
+• Maple syrup (optional, to be added to the bowl when serving)

 Instructions